nshebang/nob/README.md

 drafts and HTML templates.
 You shouldn't upload any files in `.nob/` if you actually want your Markdown drafts to remain private.

-## This generator is missing a feature that Hugo has!
+### This generator is missing a feature that Hugo already has!

 Hugo is a more complex program that manages web content in general, not just blogs.
 The goal of nob is not trying to be another Hugo.